-Online shopping is the activity of purchasing goods and services upon the Internet -- usually with the aid of credit/debit card payment systems.
+Online shopping is the activity of purchasing goods and services upon the Internet -- usually with the aid of credit/debit card payment systems and banking systems.
 The Internet predates the World Wide Web (a service found on the Internet from 1991) and so does online shopping -- however, online shopping, pre-1991, was incredible minor in comparison to today's volume of online commerce.
 Online shopping is sometimes referred to as e-commerce: which means 'electronic commerce'.
 An English inventor is generally credited as being the inventor of online shopping: In 1980, Michael Aldrich created the 'Teleputer', and he used this system to interact with Internet protocols to provide a Business-to-Business (B2B) shopping system.
 The first business to use Aldrich's B2B system was Thomson Holidays in 1981.
 By 1984, Aldrich had created the first Business-to-Consumer (B2C) shopping system -- for Tesco - and Jane Snowball is credited as being the first ever online shopper.
 Aldrich's B2C shopping system was available in Gateshead, England -- which is located in the North East of England.
 In 1986, CompuServe -- one of the first providers of Internet access to American consumers -- created an electronic mall service, which operated in 30 cities in the US.

 (Pictured: HTTPS, an extension of HTTP, that encrypts data via either Transport Layer Security (TLS), or Secure Sockets Layer (SSL).